The size of habitat parcels allocated in the Biodiversity Gain Site to meet the offsite BNG requirements of specific developments.

 Sankey diagrams are a data visualisation technique or flow diagram that emphasises flow/movement/change from one state to another or one time to another, in which the width of the arrows is proportional to the flow rate of the depicted transformation.

 The size of the habitat parcel to be retained, enhanced, created, or lost.
-Size is measured in hectares for area habitat or in kilometres for linear habitat.
+Size is measured in hectares for area features or in kilometres for linear features.
+The biodiversity metric tool accepts size measurements to any number of decimal places.

 The Temporal Risk multiplier represents the average time lag between the start of habitat creation or enhancement works and the target outcome year.

-The Time to Target condition is measured in years.
+The Time to Target condition is measured in years and is the average time taken between starting creation or enhancement of habitats and that habitat reaching its target condition or distinctiveness.
 The Temporal Risk multiplier is based on number of years input.

 The trading rules set minimum habitat creation and enhancement requirements to compensate for specific habitat losses, up to the point of no net loss.
 They are based on the habitat type and distinctiveness of the lost habitat.